randofan/MyCalendar/README.md

     - Calendar events are removed on holidays
 2. Download a separate .ics file with all the available sections for a class you’re registered for.
 3. Change your preferences of the plugin, including which courses the .ics files include.
-    - Note: if a course appears as "To be arranged" for their time and date on your schedule, its checkboxes will be disabled on the plugin.
+    - Note: if a course appears as "To be arranged" for its time and date on your schedule, its checkboxes will be disabled on the plugin.
 4. Include a link to each course location on the UW map.

 &nbsp;